InSAI-Lab/PanoVQA/README.md

 - [ ] Submit to HuggingFace (thanks to Niels for the advice)

 ## 🙏 Acknowledgments
 This work was supported by the Shenzhen University Overseas Exchange Scholarship, which supported my living expenses in Karlsruhe.
+Thanks SZU!
 Huge thanks to KIT and fellows, I had quite a nice experience there.

 This work is based on the [Qwen-VL](https://github.com/QwenLM/Qwen3-VL) repository.
 Huge thanks to the contributors for their efforts in the community!